 - C. Students who withdraw or terminate prior to course completion will be charged the tuition and fees charged in the enrollment agreement.
 Other miscellaneous charges the student may have incurred at the institution (IE: extra kit materials, books, products, unreturned school property, etc.) will be calculated separately at the time of withdrawal.
 All fees are identified in the catalog and in this enrollment agreement - D. Students who withdraw or terminate prior to course completion will be charged the tuition and fees charged in the enrollment agreement.
 Other miscellaneous charges the student may have incurred at the institution (IE: extra kit materials, books, products, unreturned school property, etc.) will be calculated separately at the time of withdrawal.
-All fees are identified in the catalog and in this enrollment agreement applicable state, accrediting agency or federal regulations (whichever is more favorable to the student) to the student attending the institution for the time who withdraws, is terminated by the school, or otherwise fails to complete the period of enrollment.
+All fees are identified in the catalog and in this enrollment agreement

+The school shall refund unearned tuition, fees and other charges as set forth in the applicable state, accrediting agency or federal regulations (whichever is more favorable to the student) to the student attending the institution for the time who withdraws, is terminated by the school, or otherwise fails to complete the period of enrollment.
 In the case of state or federal regulations, the school shall make a return to Title IV Refund of tuition, fees, and other charges as defined below.